celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 1. What are the performance implications on celestia-node for a larger namespace ID size?
 1. Is it possible to mitigate some tradeoffs when adopting a large namespace ID size?
-    1. It may be possible to decrease the bandwidth requirements for NMT proofs by using lossless compression (proposed by @evan-forbes)
+    1. It may be possible to decrease the bandwidth requirements for NMT proofs by using lossless compression (proposed by @evan-forbes) and explored above.
     1. It may be possible to avoid writing the namespace ID to continuation blob shares (proposed by @nashqueue)
         1. Note this introduces complexity for erasure reconstruction.
 A share in row B may have its namespace in row A so to reconstruct a data square, we must refactor the process to two steps:
             1. Reconstruct all shares from the erasure coding